 €€€ => Tickets €50 or higher per person

 It is not necessary to tip in Italian restaurants although a few coins, or 5-10%, is appreciated, especially if service is very good.
 You do not need to tip taxi drivers.
 You can tip a hotel porter who brings your bags to your room or the maid.

 Public transportation in Italy is good.
 Fast trains reach all the major cities and are a good way to go from city center to city center.
 Regional trains serve many smaller towns.
-Buy Italian train tickets on Rail Europe.
+See popular routes and book train tickets on Rail Europe.

 Budget airlines serve many of Italy’s airports, making a convenient way to travel between places that are farther apart.